GaneshMumbai2001/TalentLedger/README.md

 1. Clone the repository from GitHub.
 2. Install Node.js and npm on your machine.
 3. Run npm install to install project dependencies.
-4. Set up a local Ethereum blockchain instance using Ganache.
-5. Deploy smart contracts to the blockchain using Truffle.
+4. Deploy smart contracts to the blockchain using Remix.
-6. Start the application with npm start.
+5. Start the application with npm run dev.

 ## Demo Pages: